Dor12k/Project-Strawberry-Diseases/README.md

 # Project Strawberry Diseases Classification

-In this project we implements system of strawberry diseases classification.
-We build **Android application** wich allow users to classify strawberry plant leaf diseases by selecting image from pictures library or right from the camera.
+application that allows users to classify strawberry plant leaf diseases by selecting images from their photo library or capturing them directly with their camera.
-We alse build **website** wich allow users to upload image of plant leaf strawberry and get the right classification.
+Additionally, we created a website that enables users to upload images of strawberry leaves and receive accurate classifications.

-First, we prepare the dataset and builds the model by using transfer learning technique on different models like **VGG16, VGG19 and ResNet50.**
+**Dataset Preparation and Model Building:** First, we prepared the dataset and built the model using transfer learning techniques on various architectures, including **VGG16, VGG19**, and **ResNet50**.
-We compere the models performence and choose the optimial model for our project.
-We work with **Google Colab** and use **Tensorflow** with **Keras** in **Python**.
-We also use libraries like **numpy, matplotlib, os, json** etc.
+We compared the performance of these models to select the optimal one for our project.
+We utilized Google Colab and employed TensorFlow with Keras in Python, along with libraries such as **NumPy**, **Matplotlib**, and **JSON** for data handling and visualization.

-Second, we build our servers. the main server implement by **FastAPI** wich treat all the request from the client and make general calculates.
-The **FastAPI** deosn't make the model prediction. that request sends to the **TensorFlow** server that uses ResNet50 model to predict the classification and return the results to the user.
+**Server Development:** Next, we established our servers.
+The main server is implemented using **FastAPI**, which handles all client requests and performs general calculations.
+While FastAPI manages these requests, the actual model predictions are delegated to a separate **TensorFlow** server that utilizes the ResNet50 model to classify the images and return the results to the user.
+This component was developed using **Docker** and **Python** in **PyCharm**, incorporating libraries such as **PIL**, **NumPy**, and **Uvicorn**.
-We make this part with **Docker** and with **Python** in **PyCharm** and use libraries like **PIL, numpy, io, uvicron, FastAPI TensowFlow** etc.

-Third part is building the website with **React JS**.
-The website allow users upload image of plant leafs and strawberries and  and get the right classification of its diseas as we can see in the pictures below.
-We make this part with **Visual Studio Code**.
+**Website Development:** The third phase involved building the website with **React.js.** This site allows users to upload images of plant leaves and strawberries and receive accurate disease classifications, as illustrated in the images below.
+We developed this section using Visual Studio Code.

-Last part is building the application.
-We build android application with **Java** in **Android Studio**.
-The application allows users to classification image of plant leafs and strawberries from pictures library or from the camera as we see in the video below.
+**Android Application Development:** Finally, we created the Android application using Java in Android Studio.
+This app empowers users to classify images of plant leaves and strawberries from their photo library or directly from the camera, as demonstrated in the accompanying video.

-Graph:
+**Graph:**

 ![Graph1](https://user-images.githubusercontent.com/107938584/236171723-07a64642-6fa0-40b0-80ce-fdac242fe38d.jpg)

-Application preview:
+**Application preview:**

 https://user-images.githubusercontent.com/107938584/233852448-9e6f4fb8-e9a1-470b-9ca9-ccdd5e777a2e.mp4

-Website preview 1:
+**Website preview 1:**

 ![web 7](https://user-images.githubusercontent.com/107938584/233727314-94c2b512-7465-417d-a9bb-2bedfc0622eb.jpg)

-Website preview 2:
+**Website preview 2:**

 ![web 8](https://user-images.githubusercontent.com/107938584/233727344-8c8e2b12-e4f0-4784-afc8-2d1e7283ae05.jpg)